 Just having pesto on pizza isn't necessarily unconventional.
 But the combination of ingredients on this pesto pizza isn't something you would have seen on Jughead's slice of pizza for example.

 To make it, just press out your dough like I show you in my Perfect Pizza at Home post.
+And yes.
+You can use a store bought pizza crust as long as it's actual pizza dough that you form yourself.
+Not one of those precooked rounds.
+That is where I draw the line.

 Slap on a layer of homemade or store-bought pesto.
 (I use my garlic scape pesto.)